mhendricks96/data-structures-and-algorithms/python/graphs/README.md

 ## Approach & Efficiency

 created a graph with a dictionary to hold all the nodes and their edges. added a node to the graph is basically just adding a new key to the dictionary and adding edges to a node is just adding values to that nodes values list.

+## Challenge 36 Breadth First Traversal

+- write a function for the Graph class that traverses bread first, takes in a Node as as argument and returs a list of the nodes in the order they were visited along with displating the list

+### Approach & Efficiency

+Used a queue along with a "visited nodes" set to go through the every node in the graph and all of its neighbors.